AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/debug-scenarios-with-dev-tool.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Raw Data</p> </td>
-   <td> <p> Enter the data you want to encode to Base64, or Base64 if you want to decode to raw data, depending on the option selected in the Operation field above.</p> </td>
+   <td> <p> Enter the data you want to encode to Base64, or Base64 if you want to decode to raw data, depending on the option selected in the [!UICONTROL Operation] field above.</p> </td>
   </tr>
  </tbody>
 </table>